angular/components/src/lib/core/ripple/ripple.md

 export class MyModule {...}
 ```

-Now that the global ripple options are set to an existing provider, we can inject the
+Now that the global ripple options are set to a service we can inject, the service can be
-service in our component and update the desired ripple options at runtime.
+used update any global ripple option at runtime.

 ```ts
 @Component(...)